katemesh/katemesh.github.io/index.md

 {:.about-paragraph}
 <img class="side-picture" src="CHAT_NEG1.jpg">
-Since 2012, I’ve worked with of UT Austin’s [Chatino Language Documentation Project (CLDP)](https://sites.google.com/site/lenguachatino/) to investigate how hearing and deaf people in one indigenous Chatino community use gestures of the hands and body to communicate.
-My dissertation documented the strategies hearing community members use when directing attention to items in the space around them.
-I made a direct comparison with the strategies of signers in the community, showing how signers have adapted the community’s pointing conventions to integrate them into their emerging language.
+Since 2012, I’ve worked with of UT Austin’s [Chatino Language Documentation Project](https://sites.google.com/site/lenguachatino/) to investigate how hearing and deaf people in one indigenous Chatino community of Mexico use gestures of the hands and body to communicate.
+My dissertation documented the strategies hearing and deaf community members use when directing attention to items in the space around them, and showed how signers have adapted the community’s pointing conventions to integrate them into their emerging language.

 {:.about-paragraph}